What is a birthmark?

 The method of first choice for the safe assessment of suspected cancerous skin lesions is three-dimensional, micrographically controlled removal.
 The procedures of shaving, scraping or punching out have limited significance in the fine tissue examination.
 With a gentle treatment of the tissue and a tension-free fine skin suture, a fine line shaped scar usually remains.
 When planning an operation from an aesthetic point of view, the scar is aligned so that it is hardly visible.
 Larger congenital moles are removed in several operations so that the skin suture can heal without tension.
 The plastic surgeon then speaks of a serial excision.

-To achieve an aesthetically optimal result, experienced plastic surgeons work with fine instruments and magnifying glasses.
-The procedure is painless to painless.
-The anaesthetic is injected with a very fine cannula.
-The addition of adrenaline to the anesthetic reduces the risk of seeing a bruise after the operation.
-The removal of a birthmark is performed under local anesthesia and rarely takes longer than fifteen minutes.
-Experience with microsurgical and plastic surgery techniques ensure that scars are barely visible.
-The smallest wounds are closed along the skin tension lines with the finest sutures.
-Under these circumstances the wound can heal without tension and the stitches can be removed after a few days.
+At the beginning of the method, the doctor injects the anesthetic for local anesthesia with a very fine needle.
+The addition of epinephrine to the drug reduces the risk of seeing a bruise after surgery.
+The doctor performs surgical removal of the skin lesion using a scalpel.
+The procedure rarely lasts more than fifteen minutes.
+Experience with microsurgical techniques as well as methods of plastic surgery ensure barely visible scars.
+The doctor and specialist in aesthetic surgery closes the smallest wounds along the skin tension lines.
+Under these circumstances the wound can heal without tension and the stitches can be removed by the doctor after a few days.

-The wound should be cooled slightly on the first day.
-Showering is usually possible on the first day after the operation.
-However, prolonged bathing or swimming should be avoided in the first 2 weeks.
-A sick leave is usually not necessary.
-The skin sutures are removed after 5 to 7 days.
+The wound should be cooled a little on the first day after the procedure.
+Showering is usually possible on the first day after treatment.
+However, prolonged bathing or swimming should be avoided during the first 2 weeks.
+A sick note is usually not necessary.
+The skin threads are removed after 5 to 7 days.
 Wound healing is usually completed after 7 to 10 days.
 Cigarette smoking delays wound healing and increases the risk of inflammation.
 After two to three weeks, scar healing can be supported by frequent application of cream.
-For a particularly inconspicuous scar, we recommend the use of UV protection in the first few months.
+Pay attention to this care.
+For a particularly inconspicuous scar, it is recommended to use a protection against UV radiation during the first months.

-The health insurance company pays for the removal of birthmarks if it is medically necessary, i.e. if cancer is suspected.
-Birthmarks can be removed even if they are aesthetically disturbing.
-The price for the removal of benign birthmarks depends on the size and position and the number of birthmarks to be removed.
+Health insurance will pay for the removal of moles if there is a medical necessity.
+Medical grounds exist when there is a reasonable suspicion of cancer.
+Disturbing birthmarks can also be removed if you do not like them for aesthetic reasons.
+Often patients are dissatisfied with moles and wish to have them removed for beautiful skin without marks, which they may try to cover with make-up.
+The price for the removal of benign moles depends on the size and position as well as the number of moles to be removed.
 You can find an order of magnitude of the prices on our cost page.